Mspawan/BookStore_FullStack_fork/README.md

 authorities, that allow access to some pages or functions of frontend client application.
 This jwt-decode npm package provides a number of functions useful when jwt payload info needs to be extracted and decoded.

 Quick start with jwt-decode using npm: `npm install jwt-decode`.
-Additional info is available via link above.

 #### Stripe